-6. Determination
+5. Determination

-- 6.1 As a result of the assessment in Section 4 and the assessments made of the proposed policies in Appendix 3, it is unlikely there will be any significant natural environmental effects arising from the Dunton Bassett Neighbourhood Plan Regulation 14 Draft as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal for the Local Plan.
-Historic England have commented that 'the presence of the allocation may present a risk to the plan, as harm to the significance of a designated heritage asset runs contrary to the NPPF's requirement for sustainable development.
-SEA would establish what effects the allocation would have and inform the neighbourhood group's decision on whether to retain it.' - 6.2 After consideration the Council agree with the view of Historic England and a further appropriate assessment of the reasonable alternative should be undertaken to assess the effects on the historic environment especially in relation to the Scheduled Monument.
+- 5.1 As a result of consideration of the Strategic Heritage Assessment, the assessment in Section 4, the assessments made of the proposed policies in Appendix 3, it is unlikely there will be any significant negative environmental effects on the natural and historic environment arising from the Dunton Bassett Neighbourhood Plan as submitted for examination in November 2021. - 5.2 It is the opinion of the Council the comments of Historic England in January 2021 stating 'the presence of the allocation may present a risk to the plan, as harm to the significance of a designated heritage asset runs contrary to the NPPF's requirement for sustainable development.
+SEA would establish what effects the allocation would have and inform the neighbourhood group's decision on whether to retain it.' have been properly considered by the Strategic Heritage Assessment August 2021. - 5.3 After consideration the Council determine that effects on the natural and historic environment have been reasonably demonstrated to be less than substantial harm by the appropriate assessment'